confluentinc/terraform-provider-confluentcloud/docs/guides/sample-project.md

     }
     ```

-2. Run the following command to create the plan:
+2. Run the following command to initialize the Confluent Cloud Terraform provider:

     ```bash
+    terraform init
+    ```

+3. Run the following command to create the plan:

+    ```bash
     terraform plan -parallelism=1 -out=tfplan_add_sa_env_and_cluster
     ```

-3. Run the following command to apply the plan and create cloud resources:
+4. Run the following command to apply the plan and create cloud resources:

     ```bash
     terraform apply -parallelism=1 tfplan_add_sa_env_and_cluster